-Reviews image formats, responsive sizing, lazy loading, CDN delivery, and LCP image optimization.
+Reviews image formats, responsive sizing, lazy loading, CDN delivery, and LCP (Core Web Vitals) image optimization.

 Paste your code below and results will stream in real time.
 Each finding includes severity ratings, line references, and fix suggestions.
 You can export the report as Markdown or JSON.